yquake2/yquake2/doc/040_cvarlist.md

   is a very accurate way to determine the internal timing, but comes with a relatively high CPU usage.
 If set to `0` Quake II lays itself to sleep and tells the operating system to send a wakeup signal when it's time for the next frame.
-The later is more CPU friendly but rather inaccurate, especially on Windows.
+The latter is more CPU friendly but can be rather inaccurate, especially on Windows.
 Use with care.

 * **cl_maxfps**: The approximate framerate for client/server ("packet")
   frames if *cl_async* is `1`.
 If set to `-1` (the default), the engine